7 Weeks Pregnant

 With all the waiting, your mind may be full of curiosity.
 You might even be wondering whether you could be expecting more than one baby.
 There are symptoms of twin pregnancy at 7 weeks besides seeing two gestational sacs on an ultrasound.
 For example, if you had a blood test to determine your pregnancy, your doctor would have found a higher level of the pregnancy hormone hCG in your blood.
 Some twin moms have earlier and/or more severe morning sickness (due to the hCG), and of course, moms of multiples may start to show earlier.

-Can you see baby on an ultrasound at 7 weeks?
-Yep, you can see a 7 week embryo on an ultrasound, and the sensors can often even detect a heartbeat at this point.
-However, because detecting a heartbeat this early isn’t a guarantee, most doctors wait until at least the 8th week of pregnancy for an ultrasound.
-That said, if you do have a 7-week ultrasound, be aware that it’s likely to be a transvaginal ultrasound, using a wand-shaped probe inserted into your vagina.
+Yep, you can see a 7-week embryo on an ultrasound, and the sensors can often even detect cardiac activity at this point.
+However, because detecting an embryonic heartbeat this early isn’t a guarantee, most doctors wait until at least the 8th week of pregnancy for an ultrasound.
+That said, if you do have an ultrasound at this stage, be aware that it’s likely to be a transvaginal ultrasound, using a wand-shaped probe inserted into your vagina.
 (This can be surprising if you don’t know it’s standard practice!)
-This type of ultrasound is more accurate early on and may detect a heartbeat at 7 weeks.
+This type of ultrasound is more accurate early on and may be more likely detect a heartbeat at 7 weeks.

 Nausea